 Staff used outdated Conditions of Certification from its RSA rather than the Conditions of Certification in the Final Decision.
 In addition, Staff made modifications to Condition of Certification WASTE-1 requiring further evaluation of unexploded ordnance, which is not warranted by the PTA, a change in LORS, or new scientific evidence.
 In fact the Modified Project will significantly reduce the area and amount of grading across the site.

-At the November 12, 2013 Staff and NextEra Blythe Solar agree that all of the Waste Management Conditions of Certification contained in the Final Decision should remain unchanged including WASTE-1 except for the deletion of Condition of Certification WASTE-8 since the condition addressed the use of Heat Transfer Fluid (Therminol) which has been eliminated by the PTA.
+We do agree with Staff that Condition of Certification WASTE-8 should be deleted since the condition addressed the use of Heat Transfer Fluid (Therminol) which has been eliminated by the PTA.